 Planning a home budget is not a difficult task, but it does require persistence and dedication.
 It's important to have a home budget in place whether you're trying to save money or you want to stop overspending on non-essential items.
 Take the necessary steps to put your financial life in order by creating a home budget for your family.
+The task may seem daunting, but it's really just a matter of comparing your income and expenses to see where you stand.

 Calculate your expected monthly income for each month of the year.
 It's important to figure out each month separately as this allows room for expected bonuses or seasonal employment.
 If your company always gives an annual bonus during December, for example, add this to your December income.